wp-plugins/orbisius-simple-feedback/readme.txt

 = 1.0.2 =
 * Including the IP address(es) of the person and their browser in the message
+* Added alignment options for the feedback call to action: bottom left, bottom center, bottom right.
+* Added an option to choose of having a textbox or a textarea for the feedback message
 * Tested with WP 3.8.1

 = 1.0.1 =